emileber/axios-middleware/docs/README.md

 # Axios HTTP middleware service

-Simple [axios](https://github.com/axios/axios) HTTP middleware service to simplify hooking to HTTP requests made through Axios.
+Simple [axios](https://github.com/axios/axios) HTTP middleware service to simplify hooking (and testing of hooks) to HTTP requests made through Axios.

 ## What's this?

-There are two classes exposed in this module:

-- [`HttpMiddleware`](api/HttpMiddleware.md): the base class to extend from when creating your own middleware.
-- [`HttpMiddlewareService`](api/HttpMiddlewareService.md) which manages the middleware stack and the hooking into the passed axios.
+A [`HttpMiddlewareService`](api/Service.md) which manages a middleware stack and hooking itself to an axios instance.

+Middlewares are just objects or classes composed of simple methods for different points in a request lifecycle.

 It works with either the global axios or a local instance.